Difference between Lula and Bolsonaro drops to less than 5 points, research shows

 In the comparative scenario, the distance between Lula and Bolsonaro has decreased.
 In the first poll carried out by the institute, in April, the former president had 40% of voting intentions, against 32.7% for Bolsonaro.
 At the time, the difference between the two was 7.3 percentage points.

 In the second scenario of the stimulated poll, which presents only the names of the two main candidates, Lula has 47.8% of the voting intentions and Bolsonaro, 40.4%.
-Those who did not know or did not want to answer added up to 4.4%, and whites and nulls were 7.4%.
+Those who didn’t know or didn’t want to answer added up to 4.4%, and whites and nulls were 7.4%.

 Bolsonaro wins among voters with higher education, with 45.7% of the preference, against 41.7% for Lula.
 People with elementary education prefer PT, with 52.1% of voting intentions; 35% said they would vote for Bolsonaro.